Aranzi Aronzo: The Bad Book

 Also released in February 2007 in English, The Bad Book is similar to the first book, but focuses on the darker Aranzi Aronzo characters.
-These include The Bad Guy, The Liar, and The Thief.
+These include Bad Guy, Liar, Thief, alongside the rest of the Bad Guys.
 Small comics with the characters are featured throughout the book.

 Cute Dolls and Fun Dolls

 These books, released in October 2007 in North America, explain how to make stuffed animal versions of the Aranzi Aronzo characters.
 These books use characters like White Rabbit, Brown Bunny, The Bad Guy, and Liar and feature new ones like Silky, the Panda-Bug, and Eyelash Bunny.

 Machine Gun

 Aranzi Machine Gun was released throughout the summer of 2007 in English in three volumes.
 These books show off the lives of the Aranzi Aronzo characters and have small crafts at the end of each issue.

 Aranzi Cute Stuff

 This book included projects such as hairbands, book covers, and bags.
 It was released March 11, 2008.